davidedelpapa/whatstore/README.md

   * WA_SENDER_PHONENUMBER_ID
   * WA_BUSINESS_APP_ID

-* Then, you need to add also a phone number where whatsapp is active (yousually your own number) that you will use as a test.
-You can add up to 5 numbers for each Whatsapp App, and you will need to verify ownership of each of them.
+* Then, you need to add also a phone number where whatsapp is active (yousually your own number) that you will use as a test that will act as the buyer.
+Plus, if you own it, another phone number that will be act as the seller.
+If you have just one phone number available, don't worry, you will be able to thest this app anyway.
+* You can add up to 5 numbers for each Whatsapp App, if you want to, and you will need to verify ownership of each of them.

+* You need to save in the *env.js* also the phone number that will act as the seller, in the `SELLER_PHONE` variable.
+If you have just one number available, save that one.

 The last thing you need to fill in for *env.js* is `WA_VERIFY_TOKEN`: you can generate this as you wish, or write a secret string, such as `'verifyThisToken'`.
 You will need this later on.